wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 Output: [-1,0,3,4,5]
 ```

-Here we can follow both top-down and bottom-up merge sort.
-I have already discussed the algorithms in a detailed way for arrays.
+Here we can follow both **top-down and bottom-up merge sort**.
+I have already discussed the algorithm for arrays in a detailed way.

-### **Intuition for the problem**
+### Intuition for the problem
 ```
 ----Example of sorting of Linked List --------